Mayor: Netherlands

-In the Netherlands, the mayor (burgemeester) is the leader of the college of mayor and aldermen (College van Burgemeester en Wethouders), the municipal executive.
+In the Netherlands, the mayor (burgemeester) is the leader of the college of mayor and aldermen (college van burgemeester en wethouders), the municipal executive.
 In the Netherlands, burgemeesters are de facto appointed by the national cabinet, de jure by the monarch.
 Appointment is generally preceded by a selection procedure and nomination by the municipal council and king's commissioner (head of the provincial executive), and a nomination is only very rarely not followed by an appointment.
 Mayors preside over both the municipal executive and the legislative (gemeenteraad), although they can vote in the former and not in the latter.
 The title is sometimes translated as burgomaster, to emphasise the appointed, rather than elected, nature of the office.

 The appointment procedure was brought for discussion in the early 2000s (decade), as some of the political parties represented in parliament regarded the procedure as undemocratic.
 Generally, mayors in the Netherlands are selected from the established political parties, although since the late 2010s mayors without political affiliation have become more common.
 Alternatives proposed were direct election of the mayor by the people or official appointment by the municipal council (gemeenteraad).
 A constitutional change to allow for this failed to pass the Senate in March 2005, but succeeded in 2018.

 New Zealand

-Mayors in New Zealand are elected every three years in the local body elections.
+Mayors are the directly elected leaders of New Zealand's territorial authorities.
+They chair local council meetings and have limited executive powers, including the ability to appoint a deputy mayor, establish committees, and select chairpersons for said committees.
+Their constitutional role, as laid out in the Local Government Act 2002, is to provide leadership to their councillors and citizens of their districts, and to guide the direction of council plans and policies.
+Mayors are elected using either the first-past-the-post or single transferable vote system.